AjitPS/NetworkViewer/README.md

 # NetworkViewer
-NetworkView demo

-@author Ajit Singh

-@description A network view example implemented using javascript, jQuery & CytoscapeJS to visualize network graphs of genetic networks
+A network view example implemented using javascript, jQuery, jQueryUI & cytoscapeJS to visualize network graphs of heterogeneous plant networks